Don't Tell Anybody the Secrets I Told You: A Memoir (Hardcover)

 Lucinda Williams is an iconic rock, folk, and country music singer, songwriter, and musician.
-She is a three-time Grammy Award winner and seventeen-time nominee.
-She also has won two Americana Awards and been nominated twelve times.
+A seventeen-time Grammy Award nominee and three-time winner, she has also been nominated twelve times for Americana Award, which she has won twice.
 Williams was named “America’s best songwriter” by Time and one of the “100 Greatest Songwriters of All Time” by Rolling Stone.

 “[Lucinda] Williams’s memoir is as flinty, earthy and plain-spoken as her songs. . . .
 [It] shows how deep [her] grit runs.”—The New York Times

 “The often hilarious, occasionally harrowing Don’t Tell Anybody the Secrets I Told You is a bracingly candid chronicle of a sui generis character plotting a ramshackle but ultimately triumphant trajectory. . . .
 Williams leaves few stones unturned.”—The Wall Street Journal

 “Remarkable . . .
 Reading like it was written on a series of cocktail napkins in the absolutely best way, this ever-quotable memoir of a born songsmith has something to offer nearly any grownup who has listened to music for the last half-century.”—Booklist